-Routine service will take normally, about 6 weeks time.
-And it will be mailed to you.
+Routine service will normally take about 6 weeks time.
+The passport will be mailed to you.
 But there are different services that expedite the process as well.
 Remember, if you opt for a faster service, you will have to pay more fee.

 How to get a faster service?